 Risks of Originated Investments.
 An Account may originate certain investments and may syndicate a portion of one or more investments to other affiliated funds or third parties, subject to the completion of each such purchaser's own investment-review process, the Account's investment guidelines and applicable law.
 In originating and purchasing loans, an Account competes with a broad spectrum of lenders, some of which may have greater financial resources than the Account.
 Increased competition for, or a diminishment in the available supply of, qualifying loans could result in lower yields on such loans, which could reduce returns to Accounts.
 Prior to any syndication of such loans, or if such syndication is not successful, an Account's exposure to the originated investment may exceed the exposure that the Account intends to have over the long-term or would have had if it had purchased such investment in the secondary market rather than originating it.
 Specifically, if an Account is unable to sell, assign or successfully close transactions for the loans that it originates, the Account will be forced to hold its interest in such loans for an indeterminate period of time.
 This could result in an Account's investments being overconcentrated in certain borrowers.
 In such circumstances, the Account may elect to sell all or a portion of an originated investment at a loss in order to rebalance the Account's portfolio.
-The level of analytical sophistication, both financial and legal, necessary for successful financing to companies, particularly companies experiencing significant business and financial difficulties, is unusually high.
+The level of analytical sophistication, both financial and legal, necessary for successful financing to borrowers, particularly borrowers experiencing significant business and financial difficulties, is unusually high.
 There is no assurance that PIMCO will correctly evaluate the value of the assets collateralizing an Account's loans or the prospects for successful repayment or a successful reorganization or similar action.
+In any reorganization or liquidation proceeding relating to a company that an Account lends to, the Account may lose all or part of the amounts advanced to the borrower or may be required to accept collateral with a value less than the amount of the loan advanced by the Account or its affiliates to the borrower.